 Higher Electric Bill

-ormally high, compare it to your power bill from the same time of year last year.
-New homeowner?
-Unfortunately, if you’re a new homeowner, you won’t be able to compare your utility bill to last year’s, but we can help!
+If you’re not sure if your power bill is abnormally high this year, compare it to your power bill from the same time of year last year!
+This is a great way to see if you’ve been using more energy this summer.
 Give us a call and we’ll thoroughly inspect your unit to make sure everything is working right.

 Inefficient Air Conditioning